certbot/certbot/docs/using.rst

    emerge -av app-crypt/certbot
    emerge -av app-crypt/certbot-apache

 Currently, only the Apache plugin is included in Portage.
-However, if you Warning!
-You can use Layman to add the ``mrueg`` overlay which does include a package for the certbot nginx plugin, however, this plugin is known to be buggy and should only be used with caution after creating a backup up your Nginx configuration.
+However, you can use Layman to add the ``mrueg`` overlay which does include a package for the certbot nginx plugin.
+(Please not: this plugin is in alpha stage, so should be used with caution, after creating a backup up of your Nginx configuration.
 We strongly recommend you use the ``app-crypt/certbot`` package instead until the nginx plugin is ready.